damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

   ```
 What does include the documentation of maintenance instructions?

-1. Introduction of general maintenance of the system
+1. Introduction of general maintenance of the product or system
     - Cleaning
     - Lubricating
     - Regular inspections or services.
 These can be carried out on a time-based schedule or on a usage-based schedule.